 Are you interested in ways to say thank you at work?
 One would hope so.
 In a workplace committed to creating an attitude of gratitude and employee recognition on a daily basis, every day should be Thanksgiving Day.
 Employee recognition doesn't have to be expensive and is appreciated by employees in almost any form.
 Company leaders also appreciate a thank you from employees when the organization takes time to recognize employees.

 Employee recognition is best approached creatively.
 While money is an important way to say thank you, once money is spent, it is easily forgotten.
 It is as if the recognition never happened.
 Ideas about ways to say thank you at work are limited only by your imagination.
-The power of saying thank you is magnified when the action, gift, or interaction is accompanied with a thank you note or card.
+The power of saying thank you is magnified when the action, gift, or interaction, such as an interview, is accompanied with a thank you note or card.

 Use the following ways to say thank you at work to employees and coworkers.